flexcompute-readthedocs/flow360-helpcenter/docs/02.simulation-setup/03.flow-solver/03.physics/01.fluid/README.md

 ## **Major Components**

-The Fluid model consists of four primary components, each documented in detail in its own section:
+The Fluid model consists of five primary components, each documented in detail in its own section:

 1. [**Navier-Stokes Solver**](./01.navier-stokes-solver.md): Controls the core flow equations that govern momentum, continuity, and energy in the fluid.
 This component determines how the simulation resolves velocity, pressure, and density fields.